 Spain

-Official series in black on white.
+Current official series in black on white, DGP since 1986.

 The registration consists of three letters, followed by four numerals and two letters.